miladrahimi/laravel-jwt-auth/README.md

 ### Generate JWT from Users

-Use the method below to generate JWT from any authenticable entity (model):
+Use the method below to generate JWT from users or any other authenticable entities (models):

 ```
 $jwt = JwtAuth::generateTokenFrom($user);
 ```

-For example you may generate a JWT from user in sign in process like this:
+For example you may generate JWT from users in the sign in process like this:

 ```
 $credential = [